burlachenkok/exploring-python3/python3-note.md

 ```bash
 python -m profile sum_with_numpy.py
 ```
-Information about text report format which is dumped into standard output can be read from [python profile module](https://docs.python.org/3/library/profile.html#module-profile) documentation.
+Information about the text report format which is dumped into the standard output can be read from [python profile module](https://docs.python.org/3/library/profile.html#module-profile) documentation.
 The main values are the following:

 * **ncalls** - the number of calls.
 * **tottime** -  the total time spent in the given function, excluding time made in calls to sub-functions.